Exabyte-io/documentation/docs/jobs-cli/overview.md

 ## Actions

 The actions pertaining to Jobs submission and execution under the CLI are reviewed [in this section](actions/overview.md) of the documentation.
 Other general actions concerning the CLI, such as the loading of modules, the compilation of new applications or the creation of new python environments, are described [separately](../cli/overview.md).

+## Tutorials

+We provide tutorials guiding the user through the complete procedure for submitting jobs via CLI, and subsequently retrieving the corresponding results under the [Web Interface](../ui/overview.md) of our platform.
+These tutorials are introduced [here](../tutorials/jobs-cli/overview.md).